la2050/archive/_projects/2015/la-youth-poet-ambassadors.md

   are key partners as we choose the Youth Poet Ambassadors and LA Youth Poet Laureate.
 Each organization will receive up to $10,000 for their participation and partnership.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- This project will cost approx. $120,000.
-Additional costs of the program will be covered by donor support and earned income from LAUSD residencies that we offer.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Program Director - $24,000
-   Personnel (Teaching Artists/Staff) - $40,000
-   (4) Town Halls (@ $5,000 each - venue/production) - $20,000
-   Word/Works Trips (@ $2,500/trip) - $10,000
-   (4) Ambassador/Laureate performances - $10,000
-   Voter Drives (@ $1,000 each) - $6,000
-   Library Tour - $10,000
-   Admin - $10,000

-   TOTAL = $120,000
 How do you plan to scale the success of your proposal?: >- This program's success is measured in how broadly we can extend these opportunities and events.
 We aim to spread this work through the creative and